fastlane/fastlane/docs/Actions.md

 )
 ```

-Additionally you can specify `status`, `notify` and `notes_path` or `notes`.

-For more information about the available options, check out `fastlane action tryouts` or head over to [Tryouts Documentation](http://tryouts.readthedocs.org/en/latest/releases.html#create-release) for our complete API docs.
+For more information about the available options, run `fastlane action tryouts` or check out the [Tryouts Documentation](http://tryouts.readthedocs.org/en/latest/releases.html#create-release).

 ## Modifying Project